tryton/tryton/doc/index.rst

 Timesheet Line
 **************

-A timesheet line express the fact that one employee spend a part of his/her time on a specific work at a given date.
-An optional Description field allow to give some extra informations about what have been done.
+A timesheet line expresses the fact that one employee spends part of their time doing specific work on a given date.
+An optional Description field allows extra information to be recorded about what has been done.

 .. toctree::
     :maxdepth: 1